 Mystification and Social

 Drama: The Hidden Side of Communication Skills Training -

 Michael B. Elmes, Melinda Costello - Human Relations, Vol. 45, No. 5 (1992).

 This paper examines several aspects of management communication skills training.
 It discusses communication "skills" and their hidden potential as methods that sustain and mystify bureaucratic control.
 Examines the social drama of communication skills training.

 Phil Hammond - International Communication Gazette, Vol. 61, No. 3-4.
 (1999)

 In Western media coverage, Japan is portrayed as a country defined by its difference from the West.
 The repeated emphasis on cultural difference is a coded way of discussing racial difference.
 Examples discussed include British press coverage of the 1995 Kobe earthquake and the 50th anniversary of the end of the Pacific War.
-A similar `racial' conception of culture also underpins academic analyses of Japanese cultural difference, for example in anthropology.
 The tendency is mystification of culture by treating it as the starting point for analysis, rather than examining its social and historical roots.